-- Female pattern baldness: A prescription shampoo with two percent ketoconazole is a good choice for this condition, which is often influenced by hormones.
-Ketoconazole shampoo works by blocking the hormone DHT which can contribute to thinning hair.
+- Female pattern baldness: A prescription shampoo is a good choice for this condition, which is often influenced by hormones.
+These prescription shampoos may slightly alter the hormonal balance to ensure that the female pattern baldness stops.

 - Dandruff: This is a common problem that is only a step away from hair thinning if not treated.
 Using a good quality dandruff shampoo and conditioner can help to decrease scalp inflammation and lessen hair loss.

 - Thinning hair: Several ingredients in shampoo can help to thicken hair.
-Some to look for include amino acids, biotin, ginseng root and peppermint.
+The hair regains the strength and vitality it had before it started to get thinner.

 Thinning Hair Shampoo for Men

 Male pattern baldness is the most common cause of hair thinning in men.
 Other causes of thinning hair in men include illness, medication, thyroid disorders, dandruff and stress.
 A doctor can help determine the cause of thinning hair and recommend treatment strategies.
 For thinning hair due to male pattern baldness, prescription strength ketoconazole shampoo can help prevent the weakening of hair follicles, from the hormone DHT, and help promote hair growth.
 Shampoos with caffeine or saw palmetto may also help promote hair growth.
 To achieve thicker hair, try a commercially available shampoo formulated to address thinning hair.
 Many of these formulas work by using targeted ingredients to cleanse the scalp and boost moisture and volume.
-Look for products that contain ingredients such as panthenol, biotin, creatine, cellulose powder and polymers.
 If dandruff is an issue, look for a good quality shampoo.
-Active ingredients commonly found in dandruff shampoos include pyrithione zinc, salicylic acid and coal tar preparations.
+The active ingredients found in a dandruff shampoo can keep those white flakes from coming back.